bigsbug/record-to-fixtrue/README.md

-Here’s an improved version of your document for the GitHub README:

-Record To Fixture
+# Record To Fixture

-A Handy Tool to Extract and Convert Model Objects to Fixtures
+## A Handy Tool to Extract and Convert Model Objects to Fixtures

 Summary